arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 ## Using that pattern even when it return a single Entry?

 The consumer can be use with 0 to n number of elements.
-It's a pretty good alternative to returning Optional<T>.
+It's a good alternative to returning Optional<T>.

 {% highlight java %}
 service.getOptionalValue().ifPresent(consumer);